 In the last few years, we have noted that some CPTP Fellows proceed to additional postdoctoral work after completing the two-year CPTP program.
 They often apply to other UCSF programs, but sometimes move to other institutions (fellows have gone on to other postdoctoral programs at Stanford and Harvard, for example).
-Therefore, the Clinical Psychology Training Program (CPTP) has begun to explicitly encourage Fellows to consider applying to other UCSF research-oriented training programs to extend the postdoctoral period of training from one year to two years.
-Acceptance to these prestigious NIH-funded programs allows Fellows to continue working with their CPTP mentor for two years after their internship ends (versus only one postdoctoral year under the CPTP program).
+Acceptance to these prestigious NIH-funded programs allows Fellows to continue working with their CPTP mentor for two years after their first post-doc year ends (versus only one postdoctoral year under the CPTP program).
 We have found that the one-year postdoctoral year can be burdened with the time-intensive tasks of a job search, including travel to present job talks.
 This means that the number of months devoted predominantly to research may turn out to be fewer than expected.
 Adding an additional year allows at least one year of uninterrupted time for research activities, after which Fellows often have more publications and grant writing experience.